BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/README.md

 To fire up an experimental instance of Visual Studio create a shortcut of Visual Studio with the experimental suffix. eg. `"C:\Program Files\Microsoft Visual Studio\2022\Enterprise\Common7\IDE\devenv.exe" /RootSuffix Exp`

 ## Misc

+BlackbirdSql.Data.DslClient.dll, EntityFramework.BlackbirdSql.dll and BlackbirdSql.EntityFrameworkCore.dll (Blackbird[Experimental]) were for initial debugging purposes only in order to have full control over the client and modify it where necessary.

 ### Notable supporters